JoeDominiecki/BallGame/README.md

 # BallGame
-Ball Game I am working on
+Ball Game I am working on to familiarize myself with Git.